Anduin2017/TravelIC/readme.md

 3. Copy `./TravelInCloud/bin/Debug/netcoreapp1.1/publish` path to your server
 4. Excute `dotnet TravelInCloud.dll` at `./TravelInCloud/bin/Debug/netcoreapp1.1/publish` path on your server

+**When you have successfully published the app to your server, it is not running properly!
+You need the following setps.**

 ## How to run in WeChat

 1. Create a WeChat MP Account at [https://mp.weixin.qq.com](https://mp.weixin.qq.com)